mshibanami/redirect-web/docs/redirect-rule.md

 ### Wildcard

-Wildcard is a simpler pattern type that allows you to use `*` and `?` as wildcards.
+A Wildcard is a simpler pattern type that allows you to use `*` and `?` as wildcards.
 Here are some examples:

 - To match `https://example.com/hello`, you can use `https://example.com/*`.
 This will match any string after `https://example.com/`.
 - To match `https://example.com/search?q=hello`, you can use `https://example.com/search?q=*`.
-This will match any value of the `q` parameter.
+This will match any value for the `q` parameter.
 - To match any URL that contains the word `blog`, you can use `*blog*`.

 You can also use substitution in Wildcard as well, which means you can reference portions of the matched URL using `$1`, `$2`, etc. For example, if you use `https://example.com/*-world-*`, and the URL is `https://example.com/hello-world-goodbye`, then `$1` would be "hello" and `$2` would be "goodbye". `$0` is also available to reference the entire URL that was matched.